 Today larger frames are in fashion nowadays.
 You can also play with more space, color, shape, and visibility.
 Just be careful to choose a good shape for yourself.
 Your frames should enhance your face, not cover it up.

 Remember To Measure Your Face

-Because faces come in all shapes and sizes, it's important to know your face shape before picking out a pair of glasses.
+Because faces come in all shapes and sizes, it's important to know your face shape before picking out new glasses.
 However, you should know your face shape first.

 The measurements and steps listed below are used to measure the shape of your face:

 Begin from the center of your hairline and end at the tip of your chin to measure your face length.
 Do not curve your measuring tape.

 Measure your forehead from your eyebrows' ends.
 Again, don't curve your measuring tape!

 Step 3: Measure Your Cheekbones